-It seems like every day we learn of another data security breach scandal involving some of the largest and most powerful companies in the world.
+It seems like every day we learn of another data security breach involving some of the largest and most powerful companies in the world.
+Unfortunately, no one is immune to a virus, as we can attest to from our recent experience.

 - 43% of cyber attacks target small businesses.
 (Small Business Trends)